openlibhums/memory-alpha/content/support/issues-volumes-and-collections/issues-and-volumes.md

 - **Issue**
   The standard publication issue.
 - **Collection**
-  Can be esed to group related articles across volumes or years.
+  Can be used to group related articles across volumes or years.

 ## Volumes